kactusken/firesave/README.md

 3. Move all Retired wrestlers to a specific stable (-r stableid)

-  python FireSave.py -r 5 savedata.data
+  python FireSave.py -r 5 savedata.dat

+4. Sort wrestlers alphabetically in their promotions (-a)

+  python FireSave.py -a savedata.dat